CAF Urbos: LRTA 13000 class (Metro edition)

-The LRTA 13000 class is a high-floor light rail vehicle variant of the Urbos, with 120 units were ordered for the LRT Line 1 medium-capacity rail system in Metro Manila, Philippines.
-It was designed by CAF along with Mitsubishi Corporation and were built in CAF's facility in Huehuetoca, Mexico.
-The first two trainsets of 8 cars have arrived in January 2021.
-These are expected to enter service by 2022 and the delivery for all 120 units shall be completed by 2022.
-Once all the trainsets have entered service, they will eventually replace the aging LRTA 1000 class LRVs which are nearing 40 years old.
+The LRTA 13000 class is a high-floor light rail vehicle variant of the Urbos.
+120 units were ordered for the LRT Line 1 medium-capacity rail system in Metro Manila, Philippines.
+It was designed by CAF along with Mitsubishi Corporation and built at CAF's facilities in Corella, Spain, and Huehuetoca, Mexico.
+The trains were progressively delivered from 2021 onwards, entering service by 20 July 2023.
+It replaced the aging, forty-year-old LRTA 1000 class LRVs.